MFW2000/MFW2000/Git.md

 ### Pull requests

 A pull request should have a descriptive title that reflects the branch category.
 It should also include a description with bullet points outlining the most important changes.
 Finally, you should assign yourself to the pull request, at a minimum.

+While pull requests from the `feature` branch to the `develop` branch must use squash merging, pull requests from the `develop` branch to the `main` branch must use a merge commit in the following format: `Release vX.X.X`.